Smudge202/smudge202.github.io/_posts/2017-09-05-agile-security.md

 ### Scope

 The first step is work out which *components* make up your application.
 Find a whiteboard or a nice big blank piece of paper and work with your team to break out the system into it's individual *bits*.
-In an era of microservices, there might well be several moving parts, but it shouldn't take long to identify each component.
+In an era of microservices and serverless functions, there might well be several moving parts, but it shouldn't take long to identify each component.

 I recommend doing this in one or more diagrams, visualise your application in all it's glory.
 This artchitectural overview should be fairly easy to keep up to date going forward, and will be very useful examining the next aspects of your application.